 - Establish a permanent Archives and Museum to chronicle the development of fife and drum;

 - Identify, collect, and preserve historical artifacts and music related to fifes and drums and their use

 Ancient fife and drum corps make up the membership of The Company of Fifers & Drummers and are distinctive for their instrumentation, style of music, and uniforms.
-The instruments are non-keyed, wooden fifes and rope tensioned snare and bass drums.
-The music is typically comprised of martial airs, preferably quick-steps and marches in 2/4 and 6/8 time.
+The instruments are non-keyed, wooden fifes and rope tensioned snare drums and bass drums.
+The music is typically comprised of martial airs, preferably quick-steps and marches in 2/4 and 6/8 time typically accompanied by open Rudimental Drumming.
 The uniforms are often distinguished by the wearing of the tri-cornered hat.